WilleDCrazy/DBPO/README.md

 3. A mathematically-annotated optimisation step
 4. The outer training loop

-Feel free to drop the blocks into separate notebook cells, play with the hyper-parameters, or swap the reward function for something else.
+Feel free to do whatever you want with this information